eastmarch/ff2mpv/README.md

 ## Usage

 **REQUIREMENTS**: No external helper is needed.
-Except for "youtube-dl" being on the same folder as mpv.
+Except for *[youtube-dl](https://github.com/rg3/youtube-dl)* being on the same folder as mpv.

-1. Add YTB protocol to the registry (it will redirect the URL to MPV).
+1. Add YTB protocol to the registry (*add-ytb-protocol.reg*).
+It will redirect the URL to MPV.
 Full path to the MPV executable must be replaced in the ".reg" file to reflect your installation.

 2. Copy the "portable_config' folder the same place where MPV is.
 It contains a lua script that makes MPV handle the YTB protocol and extract the URL.